 Cleanliness.
 Smells nice.
 (Participant 18, Female, Age 31-45)

-To leave relaxed and happy with my experience.
+To leave me relaxed and happy with my experience.
 (Participant 22, Female, Age 31-45)

-The senses act as an important part of the spa experience, from Figure 10 it shows the most memorable to least memorable senses when receiving a spa treatment.
+The senses are an important part of the spa experience; Figure 10 shows the most to least memorable senses when receiving a spa treatment.
 Interestingly, more than half the participants (58%) chose ‘Touch’ as their most

 Participants were asked to rank numerous spa facilities in order of importance (Figure 11) using a ranking scale, with rank 1 being the highest importance and rank 9 as the lowest.
-From the graph, it shows that indoor spa pools were the most important (44%) and gyms were the least important (80%).
-Not any participant ordered the facilities the
+The graph shows that indoor spa pools were the most important (44%) and gyms were the least important (80%).
+No participant ordered the facilities the

-same as one another, therefore indicating that the importance of facilities differs for everyone.
-This is reflected in Figure 12 as the facility types are in ranking order.
+same as one another, indicating that the importance of facilities differs for everyone.
+This is reflected in Figure 12, as the facility types are in ranking order.

 To further understand the importance of spa facilities, respondents identified the benefits of facilities on the spa experience as a whole.
 A prevalent theme for the reason behind how facilities benefit the spa experience was the feeling that they associate with facility use, but also how facilities benefit the experience: